-- "Collaboration objects and groups" - "Creating a collaboration object" on page 150 - "Modifying collaboration objects" on page 152
+- "Collaboration objects and groups" - "Creating a collaboration object" on page 166 - "Modifying collaboration objects" on page 168 - "Right-clicking to change configuration properties" on page 179

-This chapter focuses on the task of configuing a collaboration object, but contains some references to the development tasks of designing and creating collaboration templates.
+This chapter focuses on the task of configuring a collaboration object, but contains some references to the development tasks of designing and creating collaboration templates.
 For information about designing and creating a collaboration template (tasks that require the WebSphere Business Integration Server Express Plus version of this product), and for information about using Process Designer Express, see the Collaboration Development Guide.